Preparing MacBooks for State Testing

 - Disable Screen Time (if applicable)

 In order for TestNav to run smoothly, the operating system on your device should be updated to the most recent.
-Currently, the most recent operating system is Ventura 13.2.1.
+Currently, the most recent operating system the district is supporting is Sonoma 14.7.

 Here is a video tutorial that shows how to upgrade your operating system.
 The directions are also written out below.